fernviridian/downtime-scripts/README.md

 This requires a list file where each line of the file is a fqdn (fully qualified domain name eg, someserver.google.com) hostname, and no other information.
 There should not be any comments or anything other and a list of hostnames.
 This also assumes you have ssh keys on each host in the file and an ssh-agent running or a passphrase-less ssh key, and you are running the scripts from that host.

-This will concurrently ssh to all the hosts in the file and start patching based on if the host is debian-like or centos-like and run the proper update commands.
+This will concurrently ssh to all the hosts in the file and start patching based on if the host is Debian-like (apt-get) or CentOS-like (yum) and run the proper update commands.

 It will make a directory called updating-servers and touch files for each host based on fqdn.